CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 • Press the Add Item button

-Yes, the SCORM LTI has been enabled for canvas.uidaho.edu.
-Go to Settings within the course and select Navigation.
-Drag the SCORM menu item up into the visible area.
+Go to Settings > Navigation.
+Drag SCORM up into the visible area.
 Press Save.

 If something in Canvas is not behaving correctly, try fixing the issue by taking the following actions, one at a time, until the problem resolves:

 1. Update your browser (Chrome, Edge, Firefox, Safari) to the newest version.
-If you are unable to update to the newest version because your hardware is too old, install/use an alterative browser.
-(On 02-16-2023, for example, an update made it impossible to view the Canvas Gradebook using any Safari version older than v16.3.)
+If you are unable to update to the newest version, install/use an alternative browser.

 Video Delivery